 coagulates: I love old people on facebook

-jakisbrain asked: I'm petrified to watch the movie as I think the book is perfect minus the last five pages.
+jakisbrain said: I'm petrified to watch the movie as I think the book is perfect minus the last five pages.
 Can I watch the movie and still love it all?

 YES!
 If anything see it for the amazing graphics and scenery.
 I loved the book (minus the last 5 pages too because W T F) but I thought the movie was a perfect interpretation of the book…in some ways even better actually.
 The movie cuts out some of the unnecessary stuff and I think it gives more of an answer at the end instead of making you decide for yourself.